A 1965 Piper Comanche 260 project has been spotted for sale.

 Please Note: This post contains an eBay affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.

-The 176 page paperback is currently available for pre-order with release slated for January 15.
+The 192 page, hardcover book is currently available for pre-order with release slated for April 7.

 Product Page